wombleton/gitlaw-nz/acts/A/Aquaculture Reform (Repeals and Transitional Provisions) Act 2004.md

 ##### Code of Practice

-##### 6

-*   The marine farm shall be operated in general accordance with the mussel farming code of practice document titled Mussel Industry Environmental Code of Practice, New Zealand Mussel Industry Council Limited, dated 1999 (or any subsequent update to that document) to the satisfaction of the Waikato Regional Council.
+*   6 The marine farm shall be operated in general accordance with the mussel farming code of practice document titled Mussel Industry Environmental Code of Practice, New Zealand Mussel Industry Council Limited, dated 1999 (or any subsequent update to that document) to the satisfaction of the Waikato Regional Council.

 *   Where any conflict exists between the Code of Practice and the conditions of this resource consent, the conditions shall prevail.

 ##### Marking and lighting

-##### 7

-*   Each corner of the marine farm and the middle of each of the seaward-most and landward-most longlines shall be marked with an orange marker buoy of a minimum diameter of 500 millimetres.
+*   7 Each corner of the marine farm and the middle of each of the seaward-most and landward-most longlines shall be marked with an orange marker buoy of a minimum diameter of 500 millimetres.

-##### 8

-*   The marine farm shall be clearly marked with the consent holder's name and consent number or former marine farming permit number on at least one of the four orange corner marker buoys, unless otherwise agreed in writing by the Waikato Regional Council.
+*   8 The marine farm shall be clearly marked with the consent holder's name and consent number or former marine farming permit number on at least one of the four orange corner marker buoys, unless otherwise agreed in writing by the Waikato Regional Council.

-##### 9

-*   The consent holder shall ensure that the marine farming structures authorised by this resource consent are marked and lit in accordance with the navigation safety requirements of MNZ and the Harbourmaster or their delegate.
+*   9 The consent holder shall ensure that the marine farming structures authorised by this resource consent are marked and lit in accordance with the navigation safety requirements of MNZ and the Harbourmaster or their delegate.
 This condition will be satisfied by complying with the document titled Guideline for Aquaculture Management Areas and Marine Farms, Maritime New Zealand, dated December 2005 (or any subsequent update to that document).

 ##### Navigation safety and structural integrity

-##### 10

-*   The consent holder shall maintain all structures authorised by this resource consent to ensure that they are restrained, secure and in working order at all times so as to not create a navigational hazard, and take whatever steps are reasonably necessary to ensure structural integrity is maintained.
+*   10 The consent holder shall maintain all structures authorised by this resource consent to ensure that they are restrained, secure and in working order at all times so as to not create a navigational hazard, and take whatever steps are reasonably necessary to ensure structural integrity is maintained.

 *   Note: A separate resource consent may be required as a result of the need to undertake further works.
 Any such consent shall be obtained by the consent holder at their sole expense prior to any works being undertaken.

-##### 11

-*   Should any part of the structures authorised by this resource consent be lost into the marine environment that is of a size that could constitute a navigation hazard, the consent holder shall inform the Waikato Regional Council as soon as practicable.
+*   11 Should any part of the structures authorised by this resource consent be lost into the marine environment that is of a size that could constitute a navigation hazard, the consent holder shall inform the Waikato Regional Council as soon as practicable.
 The consent holder shall also undertake all necessary steps where practicable to find the lost part and once found shall undertake such actions as are necessary to ensure it does not constitute a navigation hazard.

 ##### Waste removal

-##### 12

-*   The consent holder shall ensure that non-biodegradable material lost or removed from the structures authorised by this resource consent, including but necessarily limited to, anchors, lines, droppers, ties, buoys, cages and timber, shall be removed as soon as practicable from the seabed, water column or foreshore and disposed of on land to the satisfaction of the Waikato Regional Council.
+*   12 The consent holder shall ensure that non-biodegradable material lost or removed from the structures authorised by this resource consent, including but necessarily limited to, anchors, lines, droppers, ties, buoys, cages and timber, shall be removed as soon as practicable from the seabed, water column or foreshore and disposed of on land to the satisfaction of the Waikato Regional Council.

 ##### Removal of unused and/or abandoned structures

-##### 13

-*   The consent holder shall inform the Waikato Regional Council as soon as practicable should the marine farming operation cease within all or part of the space authorised by this resource consent.
+*   13 The consent holder shall inform the Waikato Regional Council as soon as practicable should the marine farming operation cease within all or part of the space authorised by this resource consent.
 Unless otherwise agreed in writing by the Waikato Regional Council, the structures authorised by this resource consent shall be removed and suitably disposed of on land to the satisfaction of the Waikato Regional Council at the consent holder's expense within six (6) months of the date of ceasing to farm this area, or at the expiry or lapse or cancellation or surrender of this resource consent.

-*   Note: Removal upon expiry shall not apply where the consent holder has applied to the Waikato Regional Council pursuant to [section 165ZH][214] of the Resource Management Act 1991 to replace this resource consent and a final decision on the application has not been determined.
+*   Note: Removal upon expiry shall not apply where the consent holder has applied to the Waikato Regional Council pursuant to [section 165ZH][215] of the Resource Management Act 1991 to replace this resource consent and a final decision on the application has not been determined.

 ##### Discharges

-##### 14

-*   The consent holder shall ensure that there are no unauthorised discharges of contaminants such as oil, diesel, or petrol, to surface water or the coastal marine area as a result of the exercise of this resource consent.
+*   14 The consent holder shall ensure that there are no unauthorised discharges of contaminants such as oil, diesel, or petrol, to surface water or the coastal marine area as a result of the exercise of this resource consent.

-##### 15

-*   The consent holder shall not introduce artificial feed or antibiotics to the water column unless authorised by a separate resource consent.
+*   15 The consent holder shall not introduce artificial feed or antibiotics to the water column unless authorised by a separate resource consent.

 ##### Monitoring

-##### 16

-*   The consent holder shall, within two (2) months after the commencement of the [Aquaculture Reform (Repeals and Transitional Provisions) Amendment Act 2011][117], submit an environmental monitoring plan for the approval of the Chief Executive of the Waikato Regional Council, to effectively monitor the environmental effects of the existing marine farm.
+*   16 The consent holder shall, within two (2) months after the commencement of the Aquaculture Reform (Repeals and Transitional Provisions) Amendment Act 2011, submit an environmental monitoring plan for the approval of the Chief Executive of the Waikato Regional Council, to effectively monitor the environmental effects of the existing marine farm.
 The consent holder shall adhere to the monitoring requirements set out in the approved monitoring plan or any subsequent plan that is submitted by the consent holder and approved in writing by the Chief Executive of the Waikato Regional Council.

 ##### Bond

-##### 17

-*   Within 2 months after the commencement of the [Aquaculture Reform (Repeals and Transitional Provisions) Amendment Act 2011][117], unless otherwise agreed in writing by the Waikato Regional Council, the consent holder shall provide a bond to secure compliance with condition \[13\] of this resource consent to the satisfaction of the Waikato Regional Council.
+*   17 Within 2 months after the commencement of the Aquaculture Reform (Repeals and Transitional Provisions) Amendment Act 2011, unless otherwise agreed in writing by the Waikato Regional Council, the consent holder shall provide a bond to secure compliance with condition \[13\] of this resource consent to the satisfaction of the Waikato Regional Council.

-##### 18

-*   Unless the Waikato Regional Council agrees to an earlier release, the consent holder shall maintain the bond in favour of the Waikato Regional Council until two (2) years after the expiry of this resource consent.
-Where the consent holder has applied to the Waikato Regional Council pursuant to [section 165ZH][214] of the Resource Management Act 1991 to replace this resource consent, the consent holder shall maintain the bond in favour of the Waikato Regional Council until one (1) year after the decision and any subsequent appeals on that decision.
+*   18 Unless the Waikato Regional Council agrees to an earlier release, the consent holder shall maintain the bond in favour of the Waikato Regional Council until two (2) years after the expiry of this resource consent.
+Where the consent holder has applied to the Waikato Regional Council pursuant to section 165ZH of the Resource Management Act 1991 to replace this resource consent, the consent holder shall maintain the bond in favour of the Waikato Regional Council until one (1) year after the decision and any subsequent appeals on that decision.

-##### 19

-*   The bond shall be in a form approved by the Waikato Regional Council and shall be on the terms required by the Waikato Regional Council.
+*   19 The bond shall be in a form approved by the Waikato Regional Council and shall be on the terms required by the Waikato Regional Council.
 Unless the bond is a cash deposit, the performance of the bond shall be guaranteed by a guarantor which is acceptable to the Waikato Regional Council.
 The guarantor shall bind itself to pay for, or undertake, the work necessary for the carrying out and completion of any works to ensure compliance with condition \[13\] in the event of any default of the consent holder.
 Alternatively, the bond requirement may be met by a legally enforceable industry pooled fund and/or security scheme which has been approved by the WRC.

-##### 20

-*   Within 2 months after the commencement of the [Aquaculture Reform (Repeals and Transitional Provisions) Amendment Act 2011][117], the consent holder shall propose a bond quantum for the Waikato Regional Council's consideration.
+*   20 Within 2 months after the commencement of the Aquaculture Reform (Repeals and Transitional Provisions) Amendment Act 2011, the consent holder shall propose a bond quantum for the Waikato Regional Council's consideration.
 The bond shall be fixed by the Waikato Regional Council after taking into account any calculations or other matters submitted by the consent holder which are relevant to the determination of the bond quantum.
 Failure to propose a bond quantum by this date will result in the bond quantum being fixed by the Waikato Regional Council without such consideration.

-##### 21

-*   The bond shall make provision so that every third year, beginning 1 March 2014, the quantum of the bond shall be adjusted for inflation.
+*   21 The bond shall make provision so that every third year, beginning 1 March 2014, the quantum of the bond shall be adjusted for inflation.

-##### 22

-*   The bond may be varied or cancelled at any time by agreement in writing between the consent holder and the Waikato Regional Council.
+*   22 The bond may be varied or cancelled at any time by agreement in writing between the consent holder and the Waikato Regional Council.

 *   Note: The Waikato Regional Council may include in any written agreement cancelling the bond a stipulation that the requirement for the bond shall be reinstated at any time if it is deemed necessary by the Waikato Regional Council following consultation with the consent holder.

-##### 23

-*   The transfer of this resource consent is subject to the transferee providing a bond on the same terms as the existing bond, unless this requirement is provided for by an industry security scheme approved by the Waikato Regional Council.
+*   23 The transfer of this resource consent is subject to the transferee providing a bond on the same terms as the existing bond, unless this requirement is provided for by an industry security scheme approved by the Waikato Regional Council.
 In the case of any transfer in part or in whole to another person, the bond lodged by the transferor shall be retained until any outstanding work at the date of transfer is completed to ensure compliance with condition \[13\] of this resource consent.

 *   Note: The Waikato Regional Council will not unreasonably retain the bond if it is satisfied that adequate or alternative provisions have been made in this regard.

-##### 24

-*   The consent holder shall pay all reasonable costs incurred by the Waikato Regional Council in relation to the preparation, administration and execution of the bond.
+*   24 The consent holder shall pay all reasonable costs incurred by the Waikato Regional Council in relation to the preparation, administration and execution of the bond.

 ##### Review

-##### 25

-*   The Waikato Regional Council may, within two (2) months either side of 1 March 2012, and at five yearly periods thereafter, serve notice on the consent holder under [section 128(1)][123] of the Resource Management Act 1991, of its intention to review the conditions of this resource consent.
+*   25 The Waikato Regional Council may, within two (2) months either side of 1 March 2012, and at five yearly periods thereafter, serve notice on the consent holder under section 128(1) of the Resource Management Act 1991, of its intention to review the conditions of this resource consent.
 The review will be for the following purposes:

     *   (i) to review the effectiveness of the conditions of this resource consent in avoiding or mitigating any adverse effects on the environment from the exercise of this resource consent and if necessary to avoid, remedy or mitigate such effects by way of further or amended conditions; and/or